eyalron33/babywoolball/README.md

 At the first version, the certificates were json strings.
 This turned out to be problematic with Noir which is both not good with manipulating string and is very slow with it.
 In the final version, the certificates are an array of BN254 curve elements, a format that integrates perfectly with Noir needs.

 **Noir**.
 Noir is used to create zk proofs of personhood using the certificates.
 Noir also generates a Solidity verifier to be used to verify the proofs on-chain.
+See the Noir program [here](https://github.com/eyalron33/babywoolball/tree/main/noir/verify-1-human-certificate-for-pubkey-name-address).

 **Solidity**.
 The name system is written in Solidity.
 It is a new code base, not a fork of any existing name system.